crazywolf132/repo-ranger/README.md

 # Repo Ranger

-**Repo Ranger** is an enterprise‑grade, AI‑driven GitHub Action written in Go that provides detailed, line‑by‑line code reviews.
+**Repo Ranger** is an AI‑driven GitHub Action written in Go that provides detailed, line‑by‑line code reviews.
 It automatically handles large diffs by summarizing changes and then reviewing them in chunks.
-With robust API integration, configurable timeouts, and native GitHub Checks/PR commenting (including inline review comments with code suggestions and detailed reasoning), Repo Ranger ensures your team’s code quality is maintained across your entire organization.
+With robust API integration, configurable timeouts, and native GitHub Checks/PR commenting (including inline review comments with code suggestions and detailed reasoning), Repo Ranger helps maintain your team's code quality.

 ## Features